Luc641/Airline-Information-System/analysis/Data Dictionary/Data Dictionary.md

 # Data Dictionary prj2

+## Booking:
+A reservation of a flight.
+A booking is made for one or more people for a specific flight and can include options.

 ## Class:
 A travel class is a quality of accommodation on public transport.

 ## Co pilot:
 The second pilot in an aircraft.

+## Customer:
+The user group, which will be able to buy tickets through a sales employee to a flight and will be going on flights.

 ## Destination:
 The place where someone is going or where something is being sent.